Healthy drinks to help you get through week 2 of your HSC exams

 It’s finally here.
-Exam day.
-Or the first of several exam days.
-You’re feeling nervous about what lies ahead and your stomach is doing some somersaults.
+The HSC is all you can think about over the next few weeks.
+If you’re like most people you’ll be going through a whole range of emotions including stress.
+Feeling nervous about what lies ahead and your stomach is doing some somersaults.
 Eating breakfast is the last thing you feel like doing.

 However, if there was ever a day when you needed a great boost of energy, this was it.
 Skipping breakfast today would be doing a huge disservice to yourself and all the exam preparations you’ve already done.